Louvivien/letthemlive/readme.md

 The integration of AutoGPT, LangChain, and Instagram is complete.
 It can engage in a conversation, follow user based on a topic.
 We will add some other methods in instagram and add other social media.

-Currently adding method to generate images with DeamBooth model and StyleGAN2-ADA model
+Currently adding method to generate images with DeamBooth model and Replicate.

 ## Contributing